-Less than a 2.5-hour drive from Toronto by car or you can hop the train or bus from Union Station for this side trip from Toronto.
+Niagara Falls is less than a 2.5-hour drive from Toronto by car, or you can hop the train or bus from Union Station for this day trip from Toronto.

 What to Do in Niagara Falls

-A classic and must-do activity when visiting Niagara Falls is to get out on the boat and go right up to the falls on the river.
+A classic and must-do activity when you visit Niagara Falls is to get out on the boat and go right up to the falls on the river.

-If you are visiting without a car and fancy a trip organized for you, book into this Toronto day tour that will pick you up and drop you back off.
+If you are visiting Niagara Falls without a car and fancy a trip organized for you, book this Toronto day tour that will pick you up and drop you back off.

 This is an awesome adventure going out on any of the multiple boats, including Maiden of the Mist which will get you up close and personal with the rushing falls.

-For a different, and maybe drier, view of the falls head out for a ride on the Hornblower Funicular.
+For a different, and maybe drier, view of Niagara Falls head out for a ride on the Hornblower Funicular.

 Built to take passengers down to the boat dock, if you aren’t riding the Hornblower you can still take a ride in the cable car which will take you to the Riverside Patio.